 This week I’ve been reading about the case of Natasha Harris, a 31 year-old mother of eight, who drank herself to death in New Zealand.
 And when I say “drank herself to death” I mean with cola, not alcohol.
 Yes, that sticky, sugary drink you find in any supermarket.
 It doesn’t matter where in the world you are, you’ll find cola somewhere nearby.
 Children drink it; the elderly drink it, who would’ve thought it could be so dangerous?

 Sometimes cold turkey is the only way to beat a caffeine addiction.
-I’m sure it’s a struggle, but eventually your body will get back to normal rather than being ruled by the highs and lows of caffeine.
+I’m sure it’s a struggle, but eventually your Healthy Body will get back to normal rather than being ruled by the highs and lows of caffeine.

 The popular cola brand being blamed for the death have hit back at the reports that they are effectively responsible, but it seems highly unlikely that anything else caused her heart attack.
 Her liver was enlarged with fatty deposits from all the sugar and the coroner also suggested that the low potassium in her blood was linked to her soda consumption.
 One of her children was even born without tooth enamel, thanks to Mom’s cola addiction.